Five Experts Give Their Number One Sleep Tip

 Rachel’s Sleep Tip

 Cater your bedroom to your needs: if you’re a light sleeper, get a noise machine.
 If you need darkness, get blackout curtains.
-If your mind races & makes it difficult for you to fall asleep, try reading a book or meditating before bed.
+If your mind races and makes it difficult for you to fall asleep, try reading a book or meditating before bed.